intel/llvm/sycl/doc/Assert.md

 **IMPORTANT**: This document is a draft.

-During debugging of kernel code user may put assertions here and there.
-The expected behaviour of assertion failure at host is application abort.
-Our choice for device-side assertions is asynchronous exception in order to allow for extensibility.
+Using the standard C++ `assert` API ("assertions") is an important debugging technique widely used by developers.
+This document describes the design of supporting assertions within SYCL device code.
+The basic approach we chose is delivering device-side assertions as host-side asynchronous exceptions, which allows further extensibility, such as better error handling or potential recovery.

-The user is free to disable assertions by defining `NDEBUG` macro at compile-time.
+As usual, device-side assertions can be disabled by defining `NDEBUG` macro at compile time.

 ## Use-case example

 ```
-using namespace cl::sycl;
+using namespace sycl;
 auto ErrorHandler = [] (exception_list Exs) {
   for (exception_ptr const& E : Exs) {
     try {